 When you open the Posts list in the WordPress admin, you’ll see that Categories is one of the columns used.
 WordPress comes with one type by default (there must always be one), which is “Uncategorized” in this case.
 So this first post, titled “Hello world!” falls under the Category of uncategorized.

-Method 1: Adding, editing, and updating categories from the post pages
+Method 1: Adding or editing category pages from the post pages

 Step I: Go To Admin Dashboard -> Posts